 Current Status: Available Budds' Story :

 Budds was handed in to a council pound by 'finder' as a stray but suspected owner: Rescue Remedies offered a Rescue place saving his life.
-Budds is neutered; chipped and vaccinations in progress.
+Budds is neutered; chipped a& fully vaccinated.
 Budds is now in Guildford Kennels

 PLEASE NOTE: Dog laws have changed with zero public tolerance and prejudice against bull breeds and terriers.
 Our Rescue asks new owners to maintain dogs on lead in public spaces and manage encounters for at least 4 months until sure of their dogs instincts & skills, most of our dogs will need to be retained always on a lead, so as not to place dog's lives at risk, (Destruction or Control Orders are common place nowadays).